7 Aum Arivu: Legacy

-In March 2020, during the outbreak of the COVID-19 pandemic in India, 7 Aum Arivu resurfaced as one among the few South Indian films that highlighted about virus outbreaks which included Dasavathaaram (2008), Vaayai Moodi Pesavum (2014) and the Malayalam film Virus (2019); 7 Aum Arivu was primarily discussed among cinephiles as the film's themes had foreshadowed the global pandemic scenario.
+In March 2020, during the outbreak of the COVID-19 pandemic in India, 7 Aum Arivu resurfaced as one among the few South Indian films that highlighted viral outbreaks which included Dasavathaaram (2008), Vaayai Moodi Pesavum (2014) and the Malayalam film Virus (2019); 7 Aum Arivu was primarily discussed among cinephiles as the film's themes had foreshadowed the global pandemic scenario.
 The film also became a subject of an internet meme, along with Suriya's other films, during that same year as his films had predicted the future scenarios around the world.

 In other media

 In Massu Engira Masilamani (2015), Suriya appears as a fake exorcist at Brahmanandam's house, helping him to get rid of ghosts; the latter visualises him as a saint during his introduction, with the song "The Rise of Damo (Mandarin)" used as a callback to the character.
 The character Bodhidharma was spoofed in Tamizh Padam 2 (2018), while the song "Kalavarame" contains various callbacks to "Mun Andhi".
+The song "Yellae Lama" was also featured in the 2026 Tamil film Thaai Kizhavi.